College.

 The word conjures up different thoughts and images depending on your age and stage in life.
 For graduating high school seniors, it’s nervous excitement sprinkled with visions of freedom and parties dancing in their heads.
-The parents of those seniors may have fond memories of their own experiences which are likely being overpowered by the college price tag stress.
+The parents of those seniors may have fond memories of their own experiences, which are likely being overpowered by the college price tag stress.

-First, think back to the political climate of early 1900s Chicago where the unofficial motto was “vote early and often.”
+First, think back to the political climate of early 1900s Chicago, where the unofficial motto was “vote early and often.”
 Modify it slightly and we have our theme for college savings – “save early and often.”

 The second your beloved child makes his/her appearance in this world and a social security number is issued – get an account opened and start saving.
 A diaper genie is nice.
 The Jeep-like baby joggers are super cool.
 College savings and lack of student loan debt – far better.

-There are other options as well but for simplicity’s sake, we will focus on the 529.
-The earnings grow tax deferred and qualified withdrawals (those used for eligible education expenses like tuition) are tax free as well.
+There are other options as well, but for simplicity’s sake, we will focus on the 529.
+The earnings grow tax-deferred and qualified withdrawals (those used for eligible education expenses like tuition) are tax-free as well.

 In New York, you can contribute up to $520,000 for one beneficiary.
 There are no fees to open an account in New York’s plan and there is no minimum contribution limit to get started.
-There is no age limit on using the money, which means that if your child finishes their undergraduate studies with some funds left over and they return to school ten years later for graduate work, the money can still be utilized.
+There is no age limit on using the money, which means that if your child finishes their undergraduate studies with some funds left over and returns to school ten years later for graduate work, the money can still be utilized.

 It’s impossible to over-emphasize how valuable these accounts can be, especially if you start a regular and systematic deposit system.
 If set up with your bank or payroll to happen like clockwork from the cradle onward, you will be amazed at what you can amass for your child.
 Over time, with a modest rate of return on the investments, it adds up.